Userwithaname/fin/README.md

     - `[action.SingleFile]` - place the downloaded file into the installation directory directly

 > [!IMPORTANT]
-> Unless using direct links, the font download is found within a plain
+> Unless using direct links, Fin looks for the font's download
-> text version of the webpage.
-If the site layout or font assets change,
+> link within the webpage source.
+If the site layout, links, or
-> the installer may need to be updated as well.
-Updating fonts using
+> files change, the installer may need to be updated as well.

+> [!NOTE]
-> direct links is currently not supported.
+> Installers using direct links currently cannot detect updates
+> without changing the installer.

 > [!NOTE]
 > You can use `$name` or `$tag` as placeholders for their values